QAOAKit/QAOAKit/README.md

 conda activate qaoa
 ```

 Note that current implementation requires significant amounts of RAM (~5GB) as it loads the entire dataset into memory.
+Linux and macOS are currently supported.

 ```
 pip install QAOAKit